bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Vivek:** 01:56:05

-And then thank you to T-Best as well, who's tested the early interop for these sort of things with like V2 opens and whatnot.
+And then thank you to Tbast as well, who's tested the early interop for these sort of things with like V2 opens and whatnot.
 Really grateful for that.
 And I believe on the L&D side that someone named Eugene correct me if I'm mistaken but yeah I want to say thank you because there's just too much crap now like we talked about APO, LN symmetry with splices and with music too and then incorporating that into payjoins and then how does that tie in with like other routing pathfinding stuff for mobile with async payments and trampoline, you know?
 So there's just-